datacenter/ACI-Kubernetes-Visualiser/README.md

 #### Topology View

 The main visualisation of Vkaci represents different views of the cluster network using an interconnecting graph diagram.

+A complete topology update takes roughly 1 min from refresh to display:

+- 30 secs to load the pods in memory
+- 25 secs to query ACI
+- 10 secs to load from neo4j into the browser

 | **View** | **Description** |
 | --- | --- |